-In today’s modern, fast-paced world, we look to StackOverflow, Reddit, and hands-on courses to learn about computer science.
+In today’s modern, fast-paced world, we look to StackOverflow, Reddit, and hands-on courses to learn about computer science and software engineering.
 But there are some real benefits to using books as an additional resource.

 When studying computer science, books are: